ogrebgr/LaLaLambda-Starter-Pack/README.md

-# LaLaLambda-Starter-Pack
+# ezLambda-Starter-Pack
-All you need to start using La La Lambda in a convenient package
+All you need to start using ezLambda in a convenient package